The Problem: Accurate Location-Based Audiences

 Working with brands to source the store location data proved to be insufficient due to imprecise client data.
 For example, one big-box retailer client of Media Storm’s often reported centroids of stores being located more than 50 meters off from their true locations, leading to the creation of inaccurate audiences.

 Clients also had the challenge of either having limited or no data on where competitor stores were located.
 This prevented Media Storm from advertising to store visitors of competitor brands for conquesting campaigns.

 Media Storm found that even perfect store centroid data would fall short in creating accurate audiences in dense environments like strip malls or cities.
 In these situations, merely drawing a radius around a store centroid would include visitors to nearby stores or pedestrians outside the storefront.
 Without exact building footprints for the stores, Media Storm’s audiences would include irrelevant MAIDs resulting in wasted ad-spend.

 Media Storm realized that in order to create accurate store visitor audiences from anonymous GPS data it needed an in-house dataset of where stores are exactly located.
-Media Storm chose SafeGraph Places, a dataset of nearly 5 million points-of-interest with business listing information, for this purpose.
+Media Storm chose SafeGraph Places, a dataset of over 10 million points of interest with business listing information, for this purpose.

 Using SafeGraph’s brand information and NAICS code (category) for a place, Media Storm was able to quickly identify store locations of its clients and those of its clients’ competitors.
 For each of these POI, Media Storm used the polygon (building footprint) to geofence the anonymous GPS data feed and find which MAIDs visited a store.
 This helped Media Storm access all the actual visitors to the store location while filtering out nearby but irrelevant MAIDs.